Mobeen-01/Rasa-Chatbot-for-University-Admission-Assistance/README.md

 This project is particularly useful for universities and educational institutions aiming to automate and enhance their admission inquiry process.

+## Project Report and Plagiarism Proof

+The **FYP_III Report.pdf** located in the folder `Rasa-Chatbot-for-University-Admission-Assistance/Project Report with 10% Plagiarism Proof/` contains the final project documentation.
+This report provides a **comprehensive overview** of the chatbot system, covering all aspects of design, development, and evaluation.
+Additionally, it has been verified to maintain a plagiarism level below **10%**, ensuring originality and adherence to academic integrity standards.

+### Key Aspects Covered in the Report:
+- **Project Overview**: Purpose, objectives, and significance of the chatbot.
+- **Technologies Used**: Implementation using **Rasa**, **NLU**, **Python**, and **Machine Learning**.
+- **System Architecture**: Detailed explanation of backend processing and API integration.
+- **Database & Knowledge Base**: Structure and management of university-related FAQs.
+- **User Interaction & Response Handling**: NLP-based conversation flow and accuracy.
+- **Testing & Evaluation**: Performance analysis and chatbot efficiency metrics.
+- **Deployment Strategy**: Hosting, scalability, and integration into university systems.
+- **Plagiarism Proof**: Ensuring originality with compliance below 10%.

+### Screenshots

+To provide visual evidence of the chatbot's functionality and interface, relevant screenshots have been included in the `screenshosts` folder:
+`Rasa-Chatbot-for-University-Admission-Assistance/Project Report with 10% Plagiarism Proof/screenshosts/`.
+These images demonstrate key features such as chatbot interactions, response accuracy, and system performance.

+By maintaining structured documentation and plagiarism compliance, this project ensures transparency and credibility in its development process.

 ## Installation
 To set up the chatbot, install the necessary dependencies:
 ```bash